 7900 New Jersey Ave

 Site of the only Revolutionary War battle fought in Cape May County.

 Charlie and Karen Buckley

+Turtlesinger, Inc. is a Federal 501c3 Public Charity.
 Winner of the Alliance for New Jersey Environmental Education (ANJEE) Outstanding Environmental Educator Award.
-Now in its 8th year, having reached over 57,700 turtle lovers of all ages at over 425 events.
-This year-round, award-winning, traveling musical, environmental education program teaches and entertains the public about turtles with original turtle songs and/or 4 different kinds of live turtles in turtle shows, along with award-winning turtle photography, DVDs and video, CDs, pet therapy, and the Turtlesinger T.A.L.E.S.
+Now in its 18th year, having reached over 206,000 turtle lovers of all ages at over 888 events.
+This year-round, award-winning, traveling musical, environmental education program teaches and entertains the public about turtles with original turtle songs and/or 4 different kinds of live turtles in turtle shows and turtle events, along with award-winning turtle photography, DVDs and video, CDs, pet therapy, and the Turtlesinger T.A.L.E.S.
 (Turtles are Listening to Every Story) "Read and Feed" Reading Program.
 Themed presentations include: A Turtlesinger Rainforest program; Turtlesinger Turtle Myths and Legends programs; Turtlesinger Trick or Treat; Turtlesinger Tea Parties; and a special Turtlesinger Christmas Program.

 1075 Stone Harbor Blvd, Stone Harbor, NJ, 08246, (609) 368-1211